 Even though my BF and I spent almost every waking hour with each other for a month, when we got back to Vancouver, we told each other that in some ways we grew closer, and in other ways more distant.
 The thing in Thailand is PDA is not okay.
 That means no kissing, hugging, or hand-holding in public.
 It’s just part of their culture, and since we wanted to fit in we abided by those rules.

 It was weird not being able to hold hands with each other as we did at home, and even though we did eventually get used to it, it was nice to be able to show PDA again when we got back home.

 8. Driving in Thailand looks way worse than it actually is

 I won’t deny that the traffic in Bangkok and most of Thailand was something I’ve never seen before (bumper to bumper from morning to night, and motorbikes weaving through cars), but even still I never felt unsafe in a tuk tuk, cab, or as a pedestrian.
-Actually, in our whole trip I only witnessed two accidents.
+Actually, during our whole trip, I only witnessed two accidents.

-One was a mere fender-bender, and the second one was a motorbike losing control throwing off the driver and passenger.
-In both cases no one was hurt, which makes me think maybe we are really the bad drivers over here?
+One was a mere fender-bender, and the second one was a motorbike losing control and throwing off the driver and passenger.
+In both cases, no one was hurt, which makes me think maybe we are really the bad drivers over here.

 9. If you go to Chiang Mai, say hi to John

 One of my favourite finds in Chiang Mai was John’s Gallery.
 It was the coolest looking whole in the wall, with some of the neatest artwork and wood carvings I’ve ever seen.
 We literally stumbled into it on our way back from dinner one night, and after buying a few little postcard-sized paintings, we came back a few days later and got some really neat wood carvings and boxes.